The Turkish court delays the verdict in case this could oust the leader of the opposition party - ExBulletin

-The Turkish court delays the verdict in case this could oust the leader of the opposition party

-Ankara, Türkiye (AP), a Turkish court delayed a verdict on Monday in a case requesting the cancellation of a …

-Ankara, Türkiye (AP), a Turkish court delayed a verdict on Monday in a case requesting the cancellation of an election to the internal management of the country's main opposition party On alleged irregularities, a decision that could restore the former leader of unpopular parties and ignite political tensions.
+Ankara, Turkey (AP), a Turkish court delayed a verdict on Monday in a case requesting the cancellation of an internal election of leadership of the main opposition party of the countries on the alleged irregularities, a decision which could restore the former leader of unpopular parties and ignite political tensions.

 The Court of Ankara postponed the lawsuit on the legitimacy of the 38th Congress of the Party of the Republican Peoples, or CHP, until October 24.
-The congress in 2023 ousted the longtime leader Kemal Kilicdaroglu and elected current president Ozgur Ozel.
+The congress in 2023 ousted the long -standing chief Kemal Kilicdagllu and elected the current president Ozgur Ozel.

 The case alleys electoral fraud, including the purchase of votes and procedural violations.
 The CHP denied the accusations, describing legal action as an attempt politically motivated by the government of President Recep Tayyip Erdogan to undermine the opposition by judicial pressure rather than as democratic means.